mcanouil/mickael.canouil.fr/content/post/2021-04-30-floating-toc-in-blogdown/index.md

 ```
 ````

-Since, we changed the YAML header, we need to render again (with `rmarkdown::render_site`) the html file from `index.en.Rmd`.
+Since, we changed the YAML header, we need to render again, with `rmarkdown::render_site`, the html file from `index.en.Rmd`.

 ![](assets/rmd_default_toc_post.png)

 Now we have a TOC, but it sticks to the top.
-At this stage, we did all we could in `index.en.Rmd`.
+At this stage, we did all we could in the Rmarkdown file `index.en.Rmd`.

 ## Modify the Layout

-Because everything that relates to the structure of the pages on the website are defined in html template files stored in a `layouts` directory, the answer to our question should be there.
+Because everything that relates to the structure of the pages on the website are defined in html template files stored in a `layouts` directory, the answer to our "problem" should be there.
-And that is the case as stated in a issue opened on GitHub ([wowchemy/wowchemy-hugo-modules #1520](https://github.com/wowchemy/wowchemy-hugo-modules/issues/1520)).
+And that is the case, as stated in a issue opened on GitHub ([wowchemy/wowchemy-hugo-modules #1520](https://github.com/wowchemy/wowchemy-hugo-modules/issues/1520)).
 More precisely in [@CharlieLeee](https://github.com/wowchemy/wowchemy-hugo-modules/issues/1520#issuecomment-601982609)'s comment.

-As mentioned in the comment, we need to modify a particular file, namely `layouts/_default/single.html`, but what is inside this `layouts/_default/single.html` file from the 'starter-academic' theme?
+As mentioned in the comment, we need to modify a particular file, namely `layouts/_default/single.html`, but what is inside this `layouts/_default/single.html` file from the "[wowchemy/starter-academic](https://github.com/wowchemy/starter-academic)" theme?
 In a default installation, the file is located in the following path `themes/github.com/wowchemy/wowchemy-hugo-modules/wowchemy/layouts/_default/single.html` and it includes the following html/code.